OSGeo/gdal/gdal/doc/source/api/gdalogrin_csharp.rst

 GDAL/OGR In CSharp
 ================================================================================

-he GDAL project (primarily Tamas Szekeres) maintains SWIG generated CSharp bindings for GDAL and OGR.
-Generally speaking the classes and methods mostly match those of the GDAL and OGR C++ classes, but there is currently no CSharp specific documentation beyond this site.
+The GDAL project (primarily Tamas Szekeres) maintains SWIG generated CSharp bindings for GDAL and OGR.
+Generally speaking the classes and methods mostly match

+those of the GDAL and OGR C++ classes, but there is currently no CSharp specific documentation beyond this site.
 The CSharp bindings are also usable from other
 .NET languages, such as VB .Net.